Shopify/seer-prototype/README.md

 There will now be a server listening at [localhost:3000](http://localhost:3000/).

 ## How the core estimation calculation works

-The core of SEER inspired by [FAIR](https://www.fairinstitute.org/), which is based on a Monte Carlo method.

 The user provides two three-point estimates (min, mode/likely, max), one for frequency and one for magnitude.
 To produce a risk value, a sample is